Looking for work

 Australian Apprenticeships has information and resources about Australian Apprenticeships and the support available.

 Beyond Blue provides knowledge and skills so you can protect your own mental health.
 It doesn’t matter how old you are or where you live.
-They can help if you’re experiencing anxiety or stress while looking for work or studying.
+They can help if you have anxiety or stress while looking for work or studying.

 MensLine Australia is a phone and online support service.
-They provide specialist help to people affected by family and domestic violence.
+They provide expert help to people affected by family and domestic violence.
 They also offer support to people using violence.

 JobAccess helps people with a disability find a job.

-JobSearch is a free online website with job vacancies advertised across all industries and regions in Australia.
+JobSearch is a free website with job vacancies advertised across all industries and regions in Australia.

 myfuture can help you to make career decisions, plan career pathways and manage work transitions.